timotta/tiagoriobr.github.io/_posts/2025-06-07-jouney-hybrid-search.md

 <h2>From Hackday to Proof of Value</h2>

-During an internal experiment started by [Daniel Araújo](https://www.linkedin.com/in/daniel-correa-araujo/), we tested the use of the OpenAI embeddings API to improve our ability to understand and respond to semantic queries.
+During an internal experiment started by [Daniel Araújo](https://www.linkedin.com/in/daniel-correa-araujo/), he tested the use of the OpenAI embeddings API to improve our ability to understand and respond to semantic queries.
 The idea was simple: what if search could understand concepts, not just strings?

-The first tests showed something powerful: we were able to return relevant results for queries like “European football team shirt” — even when listing titles didn’t contain those exact words.
+The first tests showed something powerful: it was able to return relevant results for queries like “European football team shirt” — even when listing titles didn’t contain those exact words.
 This revealed real potential in semantic search.

 But there was skepticism.